MS in Information and Cybersecurity Master's Degree: FAQs

 Second, the Professional Master's Degree program requires students enrolled in the program to complete two (2) foundational courses (Foundational Principles of Information Security and Introduction to Systems for Information Security) in order to prepare them for the rigorous core and focus coursework that follows.

-The Professional Master's Degree in Information Security program is designed for IT professionals in industry or government who want to advance in technical cybersecurity and privacy positions.
+The Professional Master's Degree in Information and cybersecurity program is designed for IT professionals in industry or government who want to advance in technical cybersecurity and privacy positions.
 Our program prepares students to grow into the role of an information security specialist, while learning foundational principles, relevant systems, and acquiring proficiency in using the cutting-edge software tools.

 All applicants who apply for the program will only be considered for admission to Professional Master's Degree program and not the regular master's program (both thesis and non-thesis options).
 If you wish to complete thesis research, you should apply directly to the regular master's or PhD program.